mocza/ansible/README.md

-# Homelab configuration using Ansible
+# Homelab automation using Ansible
 Automated configuration of homelab servers and workstations.

 ## Run this right after OS install